-Costs to attend the ELI are comparable to or in many cases lower than those of other intensive English programs in the US.
+Costs to attend the ELI are comparable to or in many cases lower than those of other Intensive English programs in the United States of America.
 All costs are listed in US dollars.
 You can take more than one program.

 |Fall 1, 2017||8 weeks (August 21 - October 16)||$1,956|

 |Fall 2, 2017||8 weeks (October 19 - December 14)||$1,956|

 |Fall Half Session, 2017||4 weeks (August 15- September 15)||$1,152|

 |Spring 1, 2018||8 weeks (January 4 - February 27)||$2,052|